-There are lots of people who consider buying a property as a big issue because they believe it comes with lots of rigours.
+There are lots of people who consider buying a property in Lagos and generally in Nigeria as a big issue because they believesuch process comes with lots of rigours.
 Amongst these rigours is the rudiment of confirming the title of ownership of the land, which is done by conducting a search at appropriate authorities to investigate the title of the seller and perfecting the title documents of the property.
 Having regards to the above, it is important to briefly summarize how to own a house in Nigeria without running into any crisis.

 It is important for every buyer of a house to exercise a caution and engage in the service of a professional in order to avoid buying a bundle of litigation.
 The truth is that the procedure for how to buy a house in Nigeria may not be a complicated one if conducted appropriately.